Doszhan-M/parser_dogovor24/README.md

 ## Features

-- Asynchronous parsing using `aiohttp` and `playwright` for fast and efficient performance.
+- Asynchronous parsing using `playwright` for fast and efficient performance.
 - Saving documents to the local file system.
 - Logging the parsing progress.

 ## Installation

-Before starting, make sure you have Python 3.10+ and the necessary libraries installed:
+Before starting, make sure you have Python 3.11+ and the necessary libraries installed:

 ```sh
 pip install -r requirements.txt